SHOWING 1 - 1 OF 1 RESULTS

 Marine Corps Air Station Beaufort is located in the heart of the South Carolina lowcountry, and is among the United States military's most important and most historically colorful installations.
 The Marine Corps Air Station is located in the southeast corner of South Carolina's lowcountry, within Beaufort County.
 MCAS Beaufort is situated 65 miles south of Charleston and 50 miles north of Savannah, Georgia.
 Beaufort is considered a high cost of living area.

 The base covers 6,900 acres, of which 5,800 are located east of Highway 21 and include operational facilities.
 The remaining acres contain the Laurel Bay military family housing area four miles west of the Air Station main gate.
 Another 5,200 acres at the Townsend Bombing Range in McIntosh County, GA also belong to MCAS Beaufort.
 The Georgia Air National Guard, through an agreement, carries out day-to-day management of the range.
 The base operator's phone number is 843-228-7100, DSN 312-335-7100.
-To view an overview of this base, visit the MCCS South Carolina website or contact the Information and Referral Program at 843-228-7351, DSN 312-335-7351.
+To view an overview of this base, contact the Information and Referral Program at 843-228-7351, DSN 312-335-7351.

 From Charleston International Airport To MCAS-Beaufort